FasterXML/jackson-module-jsonSchema/README.md

 # Jackson [JSON Schema](http://json-schema.org/) Module

-This module supports the creation of a JSON Schema (v3) This module is intended to be an upgrade path from the hardcoded JSON Schema generation currently in jackson databind (pre 2.1), in order to allow for the generation of arbitrary formats specifying the expected output from a particular jackson enabled application.
+This module supports the creation of a JSON Schema (v3)

-Thus, it might feasibly be extended or mirrored to produce xml or even google closure interfaces or classes in addition to the current json schema format.

 Note that since JSON Schema draft version 3 and 4 are incompatible, this module CAN NOT, as-is, support v4.
 There is another module [mbknor-jackson-jsonSchema](https://github.com/mbknor/mbknor-jackson-jsonSchema) that does support v4, however.